Last Updated on 1 month by The Mintly Team

 Even if certain consumers’ preferences for the natural version linger, the Earth has a finite amount of profitable diamonds which some speculate may run out by around 2050, or at least bring dramatic supply gaps in coming decades.
 In 2019, Bain & Company foresaw an 8% annual decrease in natural diamond supply beginning in 2021, a shortage now likely amplified by the COVID-19 pandemic.
 Ultimately, the natural diamond industry can’t possibly keep mining forever.

 There is no question that lab-created diamonds are enticing.
 After all, you can get a stunning 2.15ct diamond like this for less than $7,000.
 And while it will look the same as this gorgeous natural 2ct diamond, the doubt is whether it will stand the test of time the way natural diamonds have.
 Both of these are beautiful 1.01ct H VS2 Excellent cut diamonds.
-One is lab-created and costs $1,250.
-One is mined and costs $4,940.
+One is lab-created costing $1,250 while other is mined costing $4,940.
 Choose the diamond you like better and see if you are a pro!

 Emotion trumps Economics